Teaira McCowan

-Teaira McCowan (born September 28, 1996; first name pronounced /tiːˈɛərə/ tee-AIR-ə) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA) and for Galatasaray of the Women's Basketball Super League.
+Teaira McCowan (born September 28, 1996; first name pronounced /tiːˈɛərə/ tee-AIR-ə) is an American professional basketball player who is currently a player for Fenerbahçe of the Turkish Super League.
 She played college basketball for the Mississippi State Bulldogs.

 College career

 Following McCowan's junior season, she was named WBCA All-American, ESPNW First Team All-American and the Associated Press Third Team All-American.
 McCowan was also the inaugural winner of the Naismith Defensive Player of the Year Award.

 On January 10, 2019, McCowan was the projected first overall pick in the 2019 WNBA draft in an ESPN mock draft.
 However, this particular mock draft included only college seniors and eligible international players.
 Later that month, ESPN compiled another mock draft, this time including draft-eligible juniors, the most notable of whom was Oregon's Sabrina Ionescu.
 In this second mock draft, McCowan was projected as third, but with the caveat that "if Ionescu decides to stay and play her senior season at Oregon, the whole first round looks different."
 This qualification proved relevant as Ionescu announced that she would remain at Oregon for 2019–20.

 On January 21, 2019, she was voted as the espnW national player of the week.